St John's Blackheath: Architecture

 St John the Evangelist's Church is "a local landmark" and "a focal point" in a prominent position: it stands on an island surrounded by roads and housing, and is clearly visible in the streetscape especially from the west.
 It is built of Kentish Ragstone, a local material, and has a roof of Welsh slate.
 The plan consists of a nave with aisles on both sides, an aisled chancel with a lower roofline and flanked by a vestry and an organ chamber, porches on two sides, and a tower and the west end.
 This is topped with a "good" tall spire whose lowest stage is concealed by a parapet.
 The tower is buttressed at each corner and has windows with decorative tracery, clock faces, a pinnacled upper stage and a stair turret in one corner.
 The architectural style is largely Perpendicular Gothic Revival, which was out of fashion by the 1850s, although there are some Decorated Gothic Revival elements.
 The architect Arthur Ashpitel, who worked extensively in Kent, was associated with Anglican evangelicalism; this may have led him to use the Perpendicular style, which was popular with that movement.

 Inside, the fittings date mostly from the late 19th century and include a rood screen and reredos by H.S.
 Rogers.
 The west-end gallery installed by D. Drury in 1898 was removed during the 1999 reordering.
 The firm of Heaton, Butler and Bayne designed many of the stained-glass windows.

 Services and administration

-There are four Sunday services, including a morning Eucharistic service using the Book of Common Prayer.
+There are two Sunday services, 10.15am and 6.00pm including a morning Eucharistic service at 8.00am on the 2nd Sunday of the month, using the Book of Common Prayer.

 The Church Pastoral Aid Society holds the patronage of St John the Evangelist's Church.
 The population of the parish was estimated at 4,962 in 2001.
 It is within the Deanery of Charlton and the Archdeaconry of Lewisham in the Anglican Diocese of Southwark.